szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 Plugin capabilities include:

 * Reading files
+* Appending to files
 * Writing files
+* Deleting files
-* Executing code from files
+* Listing files and directories
 * Creating directories
-* Listing files and directories

 If a file being created (with the same name) already exists, a prefix including the date and time is added to the file name.